ahmadashrafgalal/CocoHelper/README.md

 ## 🌟 Overview

-`COCOHelper` is a lightweight helper class that provides categorized access to **COCO dataset classes**, allowing you to:
+`COCOHelper` is a lightweight utility that provides **categorized access to COCO dataset classes**, allowing you to:

 - Get class names or IDs by category (e.g., animals, electronics, etc.)
 - Display all available categories and details
-- Use clean, human-readable methods — perfect for YOLO users and dataset visualization projects.
+- Use a clean, human-readable API — perfect for YOLO users and dataset visualization projects.

 ---

 ## 🚀 Installation

-You can install it directly via `pip` (after publishing to PyPI):
+You can install it directly via **pip** (after publishing to PyPI):

 ```bash
 pip install cocohelper
 ````

-Or locally (if you have the code):
+Or install it locally (if you have the source code):

 ```bash
 pip install .